Top 10 Must See & Dos in the United Arab Emirates

 4. Jebel Hafeet

-If you find yourself somehow bored of Abu Dhabi and Al Ain, then you definitely have to take a day trip out to the summit of Jebel Hafeet which is the second highest peak in the UAE.
-The most appealing part of this great vista are the long winding roads which weave in and around the steep inclines of the mountains that follow all the way to the top.
+If you find yourself somehow bored of Abu Dhabi and Al Ain, then you have to take a day trip out to the summit of Jebel Hafeet which is the second-highest peak in the UAE.
+The most appealing part of this great vista is the long winding roads which weave in and around the steep inclines of the mountains that follow to the top.

-The colours are pretty fantastic, ranging from deep rust oranges to charcoal grey providing an interesting contrast that is super eye appealing and makes the journey extremely Instagrammable.
-Once you arrive at the summit you will be greeted by a panoramic view of the sumptuous desert that you will never forget in your life time.
+The colours are pretty fantastic, ranging from deep rust oranges to charcoal grey providing an interesting contrast that is super eye-appealing and makes the journey extremely Instagrammable.
+Once you arrive at the summit you will be greeted by a panoramic view of the sumptuous dessert that you will never forget in your lifetime.